-The 27-year-old British author’s debut Everything Under is up for the £50,000 award, while Michael Ondaatje and the first nominated graphic novel are knocked out!
+The 27-year-old British author’s debut Everything Under is shortlisted while Michael Ondaatje and the first nominated graphic novel, Sabrina are knocked out!

 Johnson was chosen ahead of bestselling longlisted novels from former winner Michael Ondaatje and the widely acclaimed Irish novelist Sally Rooney.
 Johnson’s novel Everything Under is about a lexicographer searching for her mother.
 Judge Val McDermid called it a “modern variation on Sophocles’ Oedipus”, in which “the natural world is evoked with sinister sensitivity”.